Dino-Muratovic/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a front-end JS framework used to build applications in components that come together as you build.

 - [ ] What does it mean to _think_ in react?

+  It means to think in components and keeping your code clean and DRY.

 - [ ] Describe state.

+  StateUse is a state of data of some sort and it can change.
+For an example.
+If you need to get something out of a specific array full of objects you can drill down to that specific object you are trying to get to and set the data State to be that object so that you can pass it onto the children.

 - [ ] Describe props.

+  Props is a special keyword and it stands for properties to pass the data from one component to another.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+For an example .. fetching data from elsewhere using axios.get

 ## Project Set Up